Porsil/lab-boss/README.md

 <summary>Footer</summary>

 - The footer contains a link to the contact us page.
-As the site is degined for professional use, social media links have not been added.
+As the site is designed for professional use, social media links have not been added.

 ![Footer](readme_assets/footer.png)